shengwei114-png/MandelbrotV1/README.md

 four-GPU experiments.
 The default cluster runs four processes on one Linux
 machine: one server, two middle servers, and one client.

+> Using this distributed setup, a 5B-parameter model can be pretrained from scratch for approximately USD 1,500.

 ## Global Initiative

 Learn more about the [Mandelbrot Global Initiative](http://www.mandelbrot.cn:8080/JSPWiki/Wiki.jsp?page=Global%20Initiative2).